Rich Jackson: College

-Pro career
+Professional career

 Oakland Raiders

-After college, Jackson went undrafted and signed with the AFL Oakland Raiders as a Free Agent in 1965 and he played five games at Linebacker in 1966 for Oakland.
-The Broncos acquired him at the beginning of training camp in 1967 when Broncos head coach Lou Saban sent All-Pro wide receiver Lionel Taylor and another player to the Raiders in exchange for Jackson and two other players.
+After college, Jackson went undrafted and signed with the AFL Oakland Raiders as a free agent in 1965.
+He did not play in 1965, but came back to the Raiders in 1966, playing in five games at linebacker in his rookie season.
+He did not start in any games, playing mostly on special teams.

+The Broncos acquired him at the beginning of training camp in 1967 when Broncos head coach Lou Saban sent All-Pro wide receiver Lionel Taylor and Jerry Strum to the Raiders in exchange for Jackson, Dick Tyson and Ray Schmautz.
+Taylor's All-Pro days were behind him, however, and he never played for Oakland after being waived; finishing out his final two years playing sparingly for the Houston Oilers.

 Denver Broncos

-The Broncos switched him to Defensive End and Jackson showed the quickness that was to become his trademark in professional football.
-He played for the AFL Denver Broncos from 1967 through 1969, with 10 sacks in ‘68 and a career high 11 in ‘69.
+The Broncos switched him to defensive end and Jackson showed the quickness that was to become his trademark in professional football.
+He played for the AFL Denver Broncos from 1967 through 1969, with 10 sacks, or 10.5 sacks, in 1968 and a career high 11, or 12.5, in 1969.
 Jackson racked up another 10 Sacks in 1970 as the AFL and NFL merged.
-Jackson was the first Bronco to be named to the All-NFL first team in 1970 and was a starter in the Pro Bowl that year.
+Though typically double and triple teamed by opposing blockers, he believes he had more sacks than have been unofficially estimated.
+Jackson was the first Bronco to be named to the All-NFL first-team in 1970 and was a starter in the Pro Bowl that year.
 By all reckoning, he started 52 of 67 games in 5.5 years with the Broncos from 1967-72.

 During his time in the NFL, Jackson's nickname was "Tombstone," and he became famous for moves such as the "head slap" and the "halo spinner" which he used to subdue opposing offensive linemen.
-In Lyle Alzado's book "Mile High" he recalled Jackson as the toughest man he'd ever met, and told the story of Jackson breaking the helmet of Green Bay Packers offensive tackle Bill Hayhoe with a head slap.
+In Lyle Alzado's book "Mile High" he recalled Jackson as the toughest man he had ever met, and told the story of Jackson breaking the helmet of Green Bay Packers offensive tackle Bill Hayhoe with a head slap.

+Alzado says Hayhoe had been tormenting a then-rookie Alzado, and Jackson, as the team's enforcer moved into Alzado's spot to face the Packer lineman.
+He split the man's helmet, drove him to his knees with a bloodied face, leaving Hayhoe to be helped off the field.
+On the other hand, the Wisconsin press reported of the September 1971 game that Hayhoe held his own blocking against Jackson in the game, describing Jackson as at least the same level of player as Deacon Jones or Carl Eller.